 The New Jersey State Bar Foundation is constantly working to provide comprehensive and diverse resources for New Jersey educators that meet the moment and address current classroom concerns.
-You may be familiar with the Foundation’s trainings held at the New Jersey Law Center in New Brunswick, and more recently, our virtual webinars.
-We are excited to announce the release of our newest service—In-School Virtual Workshops.
+You may be familiar with the Foundation’s trainings held in person at the New Jersey Law Center in New Brunswick and virtually via zoom.
+We also offer virtual programming for individual school and district groups via a program launched in 2020—In-School Virtual Workshops.

 This service is for educators who are interested in bringing the Foundation’s workshops and webinars directly into their schools.
 Below are descriptions of the webinars and workshops available through this program.
 If you are interested, we invite you to apply.
 Please fill out the application form below.
 NOTE: We are providing a limited number of FREE workshops.
 Program choices are not guaranteed and are subject to facilitator availability.

 Questions?
 Contact Tabitha Rodriguez at firstname.lastname@example.org.

 Self-Awareness: A Boost for Ourselves and Our Students (2 hours)—Self-awareness is the keystone competency for SEL.
 It’s comprised of an inward understanding of yourself and knowing how others see you.
 This webinar will take a deep dive into the different components of self-awareness to help educators promote it in themselves and in their students.
 Click here for more information.

 Resilience: Getting Through Stressful Times (2 hours)—This webinar introduces educators to different definitions of resilience, focusing on specific aspects of resilience and providing practical applications of resilience for educators and students.
 Click here for more information.